cwi-dis/VR2Gather/Documentation/10-createnew.md

 ## Creating a new experience

-- Create a repo `VRTApp-MyNewExperience`.
-In there, create a Unity project `VRTApp-MyNewExperience` and possibly a toplevel readme.
-Follow the steps in the [toplevel README file](../README.md) to add VR2Gather to your project.
+- You have followed the steps in the [Installation guide](Documentation/02-installation.md) and you have a Unity project with VR2Gather enabled.
+Now you want to add your own scenario.
+There are two options:
-- Create a new scene by copying Pilot0, for example.
+	- Create a new scene by copying the `Pilot0` scene.
 Subclass any component that needs different functionality (for example `PilotController`) and fix the scene to refer to the new component.
+Add your GameObjects, and remove GameObjects you don't need.
+	- You already have a scene that works in "normal" Unity.
+This scene will have to be adapted for using VR2Gather.
+The most important step is that your VRRig and interaction GameObjects will have to be changed.
+The [Comparison to standard Unity practices](11-differences.md) document will explain.

 - Now you need to create a _Scenario_.
 In the `LoginManager` there is a GameObject `Tool_ScenarioRegistry` with a `ScenarioRegistry` object.
 Here you add your scenario.
 The `ScenarioID` must be globally unique (use a uuid-generator once).
 The `ScenarioSceneName` is the first Scene used (the one you created in the previous step).
 The `Name` and `Description` are for humans only: when the first participant creates a session they select this scenario.
 Other participants then see the name and description when they select the session to join it.
+- Next you need to ensure your scene is available for loading at runtime.
+In the _Build Settings..._ dialog you can add your scene to the list.
+- You can now try your new scenario:
+  - Open the `LoginManager` scene and _Play_ it.
+  - Login to the orchestrator.
+  - In the _Settings_ you can set your representation and microphone, this will be remembered between runs.
+  - _Create_ a session.
+  - Select your new scenario from the popup menu.
+  - _Start_ the session.
+- To try your scenario with two uses: The first user follows the steps above, the second user uses _Join_ to join the session that the first user created.
+And the first user waits until the second user has joined before selecting _Start_.

 You probably need new interactable objects.
 Create these using one of the prefabs from the [Prefabs](04-prefabs.md) section as an example, make sure you copy materials and subclass any components that need changing).

-You can now test these new interactables in `SoloPlayground` and `TechnicalPlayground`, as explained in the [Walkthrough](03-walkthrough.md) section.
+> You can now test these new interactables in `SoloPlayground` and `TechnicalPlayground`, as explained in the [Walkthrough](03-walkthrough.md) section.
 Then you add them to your scene.

-If you need multiple scenes: your `PilotController` can open a new scene for you.
+If you need multiple scenes: your `PilotController` can open a new scene for you, and help you ensuring that if one participant goes to the new scene this also happens for all the other participants.

-> xxxjack need to provide an example

 If you need additional functionality in your `P_Player` and `P_Self_player`, for example if you have multiple avatars that you want to switch between: subclass the PlayerControllers and provide the new functionality there.
 Then create variants of `P_Player` and `P_Player_Self`, reference the new controller and add any GameObjects you need.
 Finally references these new prefabs in your scene's `SessionPlayersManager`.